Kyrluckechuck/spotify-library-manager/README.md

 bash -c "python manage.py migrate && python manage.py runserver 0.0.0.0:5000"
 ```

+## Extracting A Manual WVD
+While the wvd that's hard-coded into this project _should_ work, you can still extract the native one from your device via the following instructions:
+ - To get a .wvd file, you can use [dumper](https://github.com/wvdumper/dumper) to dump a L3 CDM from an Android device.
+Once you have the L3 CDM, use pywidevine to create the .wvd file from it.
+  1. Install pywidevine with pip
+    ```bash
+    pip install pywidevine pyyaml
+    ```
+  2. Create the .wvd file
+    ```bash
+    pywidevine create-device -t ANDROID -l 3 -k private_key.pem -c client_id.bin -o .
+    ```

+> [!NOTE]
+> This needs to be polished and likely will not work until the below Configuration section is merged into the `settings.yaml`, but should not impede the ability to use this.
+>
+> Place your .wvd file in `/config/` as `device.wvd`, and specify this in the configuration

 ## Configuration (IGNORE)
 > [!CAUTION]
 > TO BE MIGRATED TO `settings.yaml` -- THESE WILL CHANGE NOTHING PRESENTLY